c212/fall2019-a290-js-lectures/README.md

 # fall2019-a290-js-lectures
-to post some code we develop in class
+To post some code we develop in class.
+My email is woboland@iu.edu